VPN Unlimited was founded in 2013 and is located in the US (New York).

 I’m recommending it.

-Many VPN’s out there are good like ExpressVPN and VyprVPN, but their plans are expensive.
 I discovered VPN Unlimited through their ads.
-Their policy and encyptions were good, kinda slow unlike the two others but for a price half of the two VPN’s were mentioned, VPN Unlimited is showing potential to VPN business.
+Their logging policy and encryptions were good, kinda slow unlike the two others but for a price half of the two VPN’s were mentioned, VPN Unlimited is showing potential to VPN business.

 VPN Unlimited has been my favourite provider for a while.
 I’ve also tried out VPNArea, TorGuard.
 VPN Unlimited stands out with their effective customer support and fast servers.

 In my opinion, they’re incredibly fast + they have a huge variety of different servers across the globe.